CPPM Policy Chapter 3: Planning, Budgeting and Reporting

 The Balanced Budget and Ministerial Accountability Act (BBMAA) requires a comparison of expected and actual performance results, a ministerial accountability report, to be released with the Public Accounts.
 A holdback of 20% of ministerial salaries is payable after release of the Public Accounts where financial and non-financial requirements are met.
 Half of the holdback relates to collective responsibilities (i.e., the total Summary Accounts surplus or deficit target being met in which all cabinet ministers participate) and half relates to individual ministerial responsibilities for meeting expense targets or other non-financial targets.

-- The minister is accountable for his or her ministry's annual service plan report, and must approve the report prior to publication.
+- The minister is accountable for their ministry's annual service plan report, and must approve the report prior to publication.

 - A ministry's annual service plan report must include: